B-Paweekorn/FRA532_Mobile_Robots_LAB1/readme.md

 - When dealing with environments with obstacles, the **Nav2 + PurePursuit + VFF** combination proves to be more versatile and reliable.

 -  If the environment consists mainly of open spaces without narrow passages or obstacles, **Potential field + PurePursuit** could be considered for its efficiency.
+However, it's important to note that the potential field algorithm's didnt optize yet so performance is hindered by its slow speed.
+It cannot generate new paths in real-time, which limits its effectiveness in dynamic environments.